Study in Washington DC, District of Columbia

 20

-Why study in Washington DC?
+Why study in Washington DC, District of Columbia?

 Washington DC is famous as the capital of the US, and its political center.
 It’s home to some of the country’s most iconic buildings and monuments, including the White House, the Capitol Building, Washington Monument, and the Lincoln Memorial.